Populists, far-right eye gains in Italian election

 "From Monday, the League will govern this country," Salvini told supporters at his final campaign rally in Milan on Friday.

-The rightwing alliance has promised to deport some 600,000 irregular migrants -- roughly the number of asylum-seekers that have arrived on boats from Libyan shores since 2013 -- a proposal dismissed by the government as unfeasible.
+The right-wing alliance has promised to deport some 600,000 irregular migrants -- a proposal dismissed by the government as unfeasible.

 - Possible scenarios -